 Simply allowing the parrot to spend time with you during the evening and giving it puzzles or toys for the day is fine.
 Intersperse the week with more enrichment opportunities to ensure that the parrot feels properly stimulated.

 Exercise is a must for parrots, especially larger birds.
-Ideally, conduct 2 exercise sessions a week.
+Ideally, conduct two exercise sessions a week.
 These can include any of the methods we discussed above, interchanged as needed to exercise different body parts.
 For example:

 - Try a flight session one day of the week